-Modern organizations are universally drawn to the allure of artificial intelligence (AI) and machine learning (ML).
-We live in a world where vast amounts of data are being collected and unprecedented compute power is available to extract value.
-The advancement of technology in machine learning and data science can truly transform industries through insights and predictions.
+We live in a world where vast amounts of data are being collected, and unprecedented compute power is available to extract value.
+The advancement of technology in large language models (LLMs), machine learning (ML), and data science can truly transform industries through insights and predictions.

 But like anything else, the great power of AI requires great responsibility.
 Without taking a diligent approach, many AI projects and initiatives will fail to create business value.
 Creating an AI strategy is a smart way to make sure your early projects deliver business value and lead to continued growth and investment.

 In this guide, we’ll dive into why many AI strategies fail, explore the benefits of building a proper AI strategy, and finally, offer a step-by-step guide to help your business build a successful AI strategy.

 AI and ML initiatives without a strategy have a tendency to fail, but they don’t always fail in the same way.
 Some failures are sudden and spectacular, but the most costly failures are those that take a long time to unfold.
 Here are some common failure modes that we’ve seen.

 Any AI project will require investment.
 To justify that investment, it is important to estimate the potential business value of the solution before making significant development investments.
 We’ve seen teams get ahead of themselves and excitedly develop solutions, but never estimate how valuable those solutions will be.

 Many ML projects are spawned based on external inspiration.
 For example, someone might have seen a cool image-processing application at a trade show and aim to replicate that within their organization.
 But the novelty of a solution doesn’t necessarily mean it aligns with the problems facing your organization.
 Before developing a solution with ML, try to imagine how you would solve that problem without ML.
 Is this still an interesting problem for your organization to solve?